rach7777/monax-may/content/blog/2018/2018-04-30-how-agreements-network-works.md

 Imagine a system where your sales folks could consume deal agreements that have been crafted by legal and technology experts, and finally vetted by someone you trust.
-Then imagine, that when your sales team concludes those agreements -- entirely electronically -- they can instally trigger your accounting system to fire off the initial invoice.
+Then imagine, that when your sales team concludes those agreements -- entirely electronically -- they can instantly trigger your accounting system to fire off the initial invoice.
 Without your sales team member having to call an accounts payable person (or, in startup land sending a slack message to the CFO).
 Then the agreements can initiate a new project within your project